 Why this website?

 I have notebooks going back years on thoughts and ideas regarding my development as a polytheist, although much of it was lost in 2013 due to a fire.
-However, that following year is when the goddess Brigid/Brigandû came into our lives and things completely turned around for us.
-Despite her Irish following, she also pushed me to look to the British and Gaulish tribes to deepen my polytheism and through her, she has encouraged me to build our Home Hearth into something more then just a alter in the corner.
+However, that following year is when the goddess Bríg (also spelled Brígid) came into our lives and things completely turned around for us.
+Despite her Irish following, she also pushed me to look to the British and Gaulish tribes to deepen my polytheism and through her, she has encouraged me to build our Home Hearth into something more than just a alter in the corner.
 She reminded me that what I do doesn’t have to be perfect and that my work and my voice has value.
-My wife also agreed that having a online place to put the work that I do would be good for not only those who are looking to develop their polytheism, but it would be good for me as well.
+My wife also agreed that having an online place to put the work that I do would be good for not only those who are looking to develop their polytheism, but it would be good for me as well.

-So I hope you find this website useful as you walk your path as a polytheist.
+So, I hope you find this website useful as you walk your path as a polytheist.
 I want to say thank you to all the people in the Gaulish polytheism community as well as my mentors within the ADF who have been helpful in my growth as a polytheist.
 Your insight into the Gaulish language, history, and religion has been and continues to be most valuable.